zivlakmilos/magicbook/README.md

     second-file.html
 ```

 Because the files glob does not set any ordering, you can use numbers in files and folders to decide the order of the files.
-Because of the wildcard glob `**`, the subfolder is transfered to the build.
+Because of the wildcard glob `**`, the subfolder is transferred to the build.
 However, this files array:

 ```json
 {